apaguio/amp_project/README.md

 (-P gevent, cause we are using gevent socket.io and we're monkeypatching!)
 (note: --purge to purge jobs queue before starting the worker)

-* Start celerybeat: celery -A app.celery beat -l info (note: start celerybeat in a stand-alone mode, cause you can't start it with -B option to the worker, as we're using -P)
+* Start celerybeat: celery -A app.celery beat -l info -S celerybeatmongo.schedulers.MongoScheduler (note: start celerybeat in a stand-alone mode, cause you can't start it with -B option to the worker, as we're using -P)

 * (Optional) Start celey flower: celery flower --broker=redis://